Listen to this policy:

 The NZCA must:

-- take appropriate measures to ensure any tamaiti adopted from another country have a formal record of their birth and adoptive identity
+- take appropriate measures to ensure any tamaiti adopted from another country has a formal record of their birth and adoptive identity

 - help te tamaiti to secure New Zealand citizenship and entitlement to services.